Where to celebrate the Fourth of July in Las Vegas valley

 Summerlin Council Patriotic Parade

 The Summerlin Council Patriotic Parade is scheduled to start at 9 a.m. on July 4.
-Organizers said there will be more than 70 entries in the parade this syear including an American Eagle that's 40 feet tall, a U.S. flag that is 30 feet tall, as well as 18 giant inflatable balloons and entries from veteran and military organizations, pop culture-themed floats, and performing groups.
-The Vegas Golden Knights and the Las Vegas Aviators will also make appearances.
+Organizers said there will be more than 70 entries in the parade this year including an American Eagle that's 40 feet tall, a U.S. flag that is 30 feet tall, and 18 giant inflatable balloons and entries from veteran and military organizations, pop culture-themed floats, and performing groups.
+The Vegas Golden Knights and Las Vegas Aviators will also make appearances.

 This year's Grand Marshals include Colonel Brian T. Hobbins and Lt.
 Colonel Laurel Hobbins.
 Brian is the Director of Operations at the United States Air Force Warfare Center at Nellis Air Force Base.
 Laurel graduated from the Air Force Academy and went on to be an instructor pilot of the T-38 Talon and later qualified to fly the A-10 Warthog.
 She retired from the Air Force Reserves in 2021 after 20 years of service.